ernestng1/pythonchallenge_day8/README.md

-<h1>Day 1 of the 100 Days of Code: The Complete Python Pro Bootcamp</h1>
+<h1>Day 8 of the 100 Days of Code: The Complete Python Pro Bootcamp</h1>
-<p>For the Day 1 challenge, I created a Band Name Generator concatenates your hometown's name and pet's name to form a band name.
+<p>For the Day 8 challenge, I created a Caesar Cipher to decode and encode phrases, mimicking what was used in war times to send secret codes!
 This is a culmination of the teaching points that were shared in the tutorial, including the following but not limited to</p>
 <ul>
-  <li>print function</li>
+  <li>function, positional arguments vs keyword arguments</li>
-  <li>variable and naming conventions</li>
+  <li>condiitonal statements</li>
   <li>input function</li>
 </ul>